LondonKPC/lkpc-frontend/README.md

 - Admins can create general events

 `Connect`
-- Group information (ex.
+- Constants information (ex.
 Sunday school, Hi-C, CU, Adults)
-- Group leader information
+- Constants leader information
   - Users can modify the leader information for the group
   - Admins can modify all groups